Postsecondary Enrollment Options Program (PSEOP)

 - Students can participate in this program during the fall and spring semesters.

 - Enrollment is limited to seven hours per semester.

 - Placement testing may be required prior to registration for certain classes.

 - Students may not participate in any of Xavier's extracurricular activities.

-- Students register through the Center for Adult and Part-time Students.
+- Students register based on information stated in your acceptance letter.
 Each student is given the opportunity to seek advising through this office.